DaFDE31/AD_VMM_java/README.md

 Since the logical addresses in **addresses.txt** were generated randomly and do not reflect any memory access locality, do not expect to have a high TLB hit rate.

-## Submission Requirements

-Click the <span style="background-color:green;color:white;">Use as template</span> button to copy the repo to your GitHub account and **clone** your repo on **your VM**.
-You should commit your code as you work on your program and push it systematically to your repo.  **Your finalized product should be on your Github repo**.

-<p style="color:purple">Your submission must include a makefile that creates the executable by default (i.e. when make is run on the command line without any arguments).
-It should also include a clean command that cleans all .o and executable files.</p>

-After completing your work, submit your Github repo link on Blackboard.
-Your repo should show no submissions after the submission deadline.
-Any submissions after the deadline will result in an immediate zero (0) on the assignment.
-If your **program does not compile, you will receive a zero (0) on the assignment**.
-A rubric is provided with the project on Blackboard.